nyx-space/nyx/README.md

 > Chris Rabotin is a GNC and flight dynamics engineer with a heavy background in software.

-I currently work for Rocket Lab USA as the lead flight dynamics engineer on both Blue Ghost lunar lander missions. -- Find me on [LinkedIn](https://www.linkedin.com/in/chrisrabotin/).
+I currently work for Rocket Lab USA as the lead flight dynamics engineer on the Blue Ghost lunar lander missions. -- Find me on [LinkedIn](https://www.linkedin.com/in/chrisrabotin/).

 # External contributions